 If you spent the last weeks of winter hiding under thick wool sweaters and indulging in your favorite foods, then you aren’t alone in feeling warm … and, well, maybe a little heavier than you’d like to be.
-And if you overdid it to the point of messing with your digestion, and are dreading the fact that spring break is right around the corner, then I have a great video that will help you get back on track- a brand new twisting video.
-Yep!
-I’m going to show you how you can cleanse with food and yoga!
+And if you overdid it to the point of messing with your digestion, and are dreading the fact that spring is here and summer is right around the corner, then I have a great video that will help you get back on track (and possibly shouting with joy!).

-Iyengar, considered one of the foremost yoga gurus in the world, likened twisting your body in yoga poses to what you do when you’re wringing out a sponge- it releases all the bad stuff like toxins in the organs and stale breath in the lungs, then when you unwind you replenish those stores with a fresh supply.
+Iyengar, considered one of the foremost yoga gurus in the world, likened twisting your body in yoga poses to what you do when you’re wringing out a sponge.
+In other words, it releases all the bad stuff, such as toxins in the organs and stale breath in the lungs.
+Then, when you unwind, you replenish those stores with a fresh supply.
 Of course it’s much more scientific than that, but I prefer to just go with the metaphor.

-When twisting you want to really pay attention to keeping the hips square and not letting them get involved in the rotation- you want the twist to occur between the hips and shoulders for the best result.
+When twisting, you want to really pay attention to keeping the hips square and not letting them get involved in the rotation.
+You want the twist to occur between the hips and shoulders for the best result.

-When you twist, start from the ground up; so first rotating the navel, then the ribcage, then the shoulders, and lastly the head if that movement is available to you- if not, it’s cool to keep your chin in line with your sternum.
+When you twist, start from the ground up; so first rotating the navel, then the ribcage, then the shoulders, and lastly the head (if that movement is available to you.
+If not, it’s cool to keep your chin in line with your sternum.)

-Cleansing foods generally are full of fiber, antioxidants, and other nutrients that will help to free your body of impurities and maintain liver health (your liver is the main detoxifying organ, so it pays to keep it healthy).
+Cleansing foods generally are full of fiber, antioxidants, and other nutrients that will help to free your body of impurities and maintain liver health.
+(Your liver is the main detoxifying organ, so it pays to keep it healthy).

-Greens such as Spinach, Kale, Romaine
+- Greens such as Spinach, Kale, Romaine

 There are many more foods than can assist in detoxing and cleansing, but this list is a great place to start.
 Start by adding one of these foods at each meal, and if you really want to boost your cleansing efforts, try to only eat these foods for a few days.